Jiri toEverest trek

 Above Namche Bazaar, capital town of the Khumbu, the path enters the high Himalayan valleys with large fast flowing rivers and surrounded by very high peaks.
 The gradient is consistent and gradual, villages further apart and it is colder and more exposed.
 The exposure to altitude makes the walking harder and the likelihood of altitude sickness higher, so it is necessary to allow rest days and walk very slowly.

 Everest itself is at the head of the valley, a vast cul de sac with the Tibetan border on the other side of an impassable wall.
 The final days involve hiking along the edge of, and eventually on top of, the Khumbu Glacier, and it is noticeably colder at night.
 The terrain is never dangerous or precipitous, it is still just a walk, but requiring the usual care and caution.
 There is no climbing or special equipment required.
+However, we recommend you review our Nepal packing list to ensure you're properly prepared.

 Jiri to Everest trek itinerary